LIMINIB program’s goal is to develop a first in class selective inhibitor of LIM Kinase to treat high unmet need cancers such as leukemias.

 The rationale behind the program and an overview of the preclinical proof of concept were published Dr Prudent and Lafanechère et al. in Cancer Research in October 2012.

-We are currently collaborating with leading Research Labs and Academic Teams throughout in Europe, the USA and Asia-Pacific on understanding better the role of LIM K in cancer physiopathology.
+We are currently collaborating with leading Research Labs and Academic Teams throughout in Europe, the USA on understanding better the role of LIM K in cancer physiopathology.
 If you are interested by such collaboration, do not hesitate to reach out to us.